ardatetik95/Spotify-Data-Analysis/README.md

 We can say that my top listening times are in the late afternoon mid to late evening.
 You can find me with headsets around 14:00-17:00 and 20:00-23:00.

--To find the most skipped, picked and finished tracks
+- T5: To find the most skipped, picked and finished tracks

--To find correlations about why I skip a song
+- T6: To find correlations about why I skip a song

--To find if I am prone to listen some band repeatedly or do I explore new bands regularly
+- T7: To find if I am prone to listen some band repeatedly or do I explore new bands regularly